How Performance-Based Gifting Drives Alignment and Improves Execution Outcomes

 Share on

-Featured image for How Performance-Based Gifting Boosts Motivation
+Featured image for How Performance-Based Gifting Drives Alignment and Improves Execution Outcomes

-Performance-based rewards go beyond the traditional bonus structure.
+Performance-based gifting goes beyond the traditional bonus structure.
 Instead of waiting for annual reviews or hitting predetermined quotas, this approach recognizes achievements in real-time with meaningful, personalized gifts.

 Think of it like watering a plant.
 You don’t wait until it’s completely dry to give it water; you provide consistent nourishment to help it thrive.
 Similarly, performance-based rewards provide consistent recognition that keeps motivation levels high throughout the year.